GEO & AEO Glossary

 - robots.txt

-- A file that tells web crawlers which pages they are allowed to access.
-AI crawlers check this file before indexing or training on a site's content.
+- A file that tells web crawlers which pages they may access.
+AI crawlers check it before indexing or training on a site's content.

 - Sitemap